yegor256/blog/_posts/2016/aug/2016-08-23-communication-maturity.md

 least amount of trouble:

   * **Coffee Breaks**.
-    This is the most dangerous thing&mdash;you can never keep track of them, you won't know what they were about, and there is no "search" button anywhere.
+    This is the most dangerous thing---you can never keep track of them, you won't know what they were about, and there is no "search" button anywhere.
 Everything you say standing next to that coffee machine will be lost.
 Nothing will be converted